lutfailham96/libernet/README.md

 - Password: libernet

 ## Additional Information
-In the home menu, check 'Use tun2socks legacy' to use badvpn-tun2socks or uncheck to use go-tun2socks instead.
+In home menu, check 'Use tun2socks legacy' to use badvpn-tun2socks or uncheck to use go-tun2socks instead.